USS Oriskany: 1957–1968

+Above deck-carrier operations, US Navy personnel in-house film.

 Oriskany returned to San Diego on 10 March 1964.
 After overhaul at Puget Sound Naval Shipyard, she steamed for refresher training out of San Diego, followed by qualifications for Carrier Air Wing 16.
-During this period her flight deck was used to test the E-2 Hawkeye, the Navy's new airborne early warning aircraft.
+During this period, her flight deck was used to test the E-2 Hawkeye, the Navy's new airborne early warning aircraft.
 She also provided orientation to senior officers of eight allied nations.

 Oriskany departed San Diego on 5 April 1965, for WestPac, arriving at Subic Bay on 27 April.
-By this time more United States Marines had landed in the South Vietnam to support Army of the Republic of Vietnam (ARVN) troops against increased communist pressure.
+By this time, more U. S. Marines had landed in the South Vietnam to support Army of the Republic of Vietnam troops against increased communist pressure.
 Oriskany added her weight to the massive American naval strength supporting South Vietnam.
 In combat operations that brought her and embarked Carrier Air Wing 16 the Navy Unit Commendation for exceptionally meritorious service from 10 May to 6 December 1965, she carried out over 12,000 combat sorties and delivered nearly 10,000 tons (9,100 tonnes) of ordnance against enemy forces.
 She departed Subic Bay on 30 November, and returned to San Diego on 16 December.

 Oriskany again left San Diego for the Far East on 26 May 1966, arriving in Yokosuka, Japan, on 14 June.
 She steamed for "Dixie Station" off South Vietnam on 27 June.
 The carrier shifted to "Yankee Station" in the Gulf of Tonkin on 8 July.
-In the following months there were brief respites for replenishment in Subic Bay, then back into the action that saw her launch 7,794 combat sorties.
+In the following months, brief respites for replenishment occurred in Subic Bay, then back into the action that had her launch 7,794 combat sorties.